david-cik/aproxymate/README.md

 This will:

+1. Prompt you to select a Kubernetes cluster (if not specified)
+2. Prompt you to select an AWS profile (if not configured)
+3. Prompt you to select an AWS region (if not configured)
-1. Connect to AWS using your specified profile and region
-2. Discover all available RDS instances and clusters
+4. Connect to AWS and discover all available RDS instances and clusters
-3. Generate proxy configurations with unique local ports
+5. Generate proxy configurations with unique local ports
-4. Add them to your configuration file
+6. Add them to your configuration file
-5. Allow you to start/stop database connections through the web interface
+7. Allow you to start/stop database connections through the web interface

 You can then connect to your RDS databases locally: